cockroachdb/docs/v19.1/query-behavior-troubleshooting.md

 **Solution:**

 -   If you have a small table that fits into one range, then only one of the nodes will be used.
 This is expected behavior.
+However, you can [split your range](split-at.html) to to distribute the table across multiple nodes.

 -   If the **SQL Connections** graph shows that one node has a higher number of SQL connections and other nodes have zero connections, check if your app is set to talk to only one node.